Integrated Disease and Weed Management in Christmas Tree Production

 About the Speakers:

-Brett Johnson is UMaine Extension’s Sustainable Agriculture and Farm Business Management Educator, Assistant Extension Professor, and statewide contact for Maine’s Christmas tree producers.
-Brett’s current work focuses on integrated pest management in Christmas tree production as well as identifying market opportunities for Maine’s specialty potato producers.
-Brett is a member of the Woods Product Program Leadership Team and coordinates Extension’s state-wide farm business planning course, Business Planning for Producers.
+Brett Johnson is an Assistant Extension Professor, Sustainable Agriculture and Farm Business Management Educator with the University of Maine Cooperative Extension.
+Brett’s current work focuses on Integrated Pest Management (IPM) practices in Christmas tree production as well as identifying market opportunities for Maine’s specialty potato producers.
+Brett also assists producers with farm enterprise analysis and coordinates Extension’s state-wide farm business planning course, Business Planning for Producers.

 Dr. Alicyn Smart is UMaine Extension Plant Pathologist and Associate Extension Professor.
-Alicyn directs the Plant Disease Diagnostic Lab, the Regional Center for the Northeast Diagnostic Network (NPDN) and serves as Deputy Executive Director of the National Plant Diagnostic Network.
+Alicyn directs the Plant Disease Diagnostic Lab, the Regional Center for the Northeast Diagnostic Network (NPDN), and is the Executive Director of the National Plant Diagnostic Network.
 Alicyn carries out research to enhance the success of Maine’s agricultural industries by reducing losses to plant diseases and minimizing disease management costs by providing early and accurate disease identification.

 In complying with the letter and spirit of applicable laws and pursuing its own goals of diversity, the University of Maine System does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender, gender identity or expression, ethnicity, national origin, citizenship status, familial status, ancestry, age, disability physical or mental, genetic information, or veterans or military status in employment, education, and all other programs and activities.
 The University provides reasonable accommodations to qualified individuals with disabilities upon request.
 The following person has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity, 5713 Chadbourne Hall, Room 412, University of Maine, Orono, ME 04469-5713, 207.581.1226, TTY 711 (Maine Relay System).